 This next section was written by an American expat, a father of two.

 Cuenca is known as the most “tranquilo” or peaceful city in Ecuador.

-However, the locals, while loudly touting the peacefulness of Cuenca, will quickly tell you that things are not like they used to be.
+However, the locals, while touting the peacefulness of Cuenca, will quickly tell you that things are not like they used to be.
 Crime does exist in Cuenca and it seems to be steadily increasing.